Apple Watch Series 6 release date, price, features and news

 Apple Watch Series 6: Force Touch is gone

 Force Touch has been an interesting addition: it's a genuinely useful extra layer of the whole system, but it suffered from one big problem which is that it was hard to predict when you could use it and what for.
-With watchOS 7, support for the feature seems to be gone.
-In its Human Interface Guidelines, Apple is telling developers to relocate items previously accessed by Force Touch: "In versions of watchOS before watchOS 7, people could press firmly on the display to do things like change the watch face or reveal a hidden menu called a Force Touch menu.
+With watchOS 7, support for the feature is gone.
+In its Human Interface Guidelines, Apple has been telling developers to relocate items previously accessed by Force Touch: "In versions of watchOS before watchOS 7, people could press firmly on the display to do things like change the watch face or reveal a hidden menu called a Force Touch menu.
 In watchOS 7 and later, system apps make previously hidden menu items accessible in a related screen or a settings screen.
 If you formerly supported a long-press gesture to open a hidden menu, consider relocating the menu items elsewhere."

 Apple Watch Series 6 specifications and new features

 Apple had allegedly been testing sleep tracking on the watch since late 2018, in special facilities near its Cupertino HQ